SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 (
   (
     (
-      ("increase" OR "improv*" OR "enhanc*" OR "promot*" OR "support" OR "encourag*") NEAR/5
+      ("increase" OR "improv*" OR "enhanc*" OR "promot*" OR "support" OR "encourag*" OR "speed up" OR "accelerate") NEAR/5
-          ("relian*" OR "primary use" OR "primary usage" OR "primary source$" OR "contribution" OR "proportion" OR "share" OR "expansion" OR "feasibility"
-          OR "affordab*" OR "investment$"
+          ("relian*" OR "primary use" OR "primary usage" OR "primary source$" OR "adopting" OR "adoption" OR "implementation" OR "contribution" OR "proportion" OR "share" OR "expansion" OR "feasibility" OR "attractiveness" OR "incentive$" OR "initiative$" OR "affordab*" OR "inexpensive" OR "low cost" OR "economic feasibility" OR "economic viability" OR "cost-effectiveness" OR "cost-advantage$"
-          OR "energy service$" OR "energy sector"
+          OR "investment$" OR "subsidies" OR "subsidi$ation" OR "financing" OR "funding" OR "commerciali?ation" OR "energy service$" OR "energy sector"
-          OR "global energy" OR "global electricity" OR "energy mix" )
+          OR "global energy" OR "global electricity" OR "energy mix" OR "market share$" )
     )
-  OR "implement*" OR "adopting" OR "adoption"
+  OR (("reduc*" OR "decreas*" OR "remov*" OR "dismantl*") NEAR/5 ("barrier$" OR "obstacle$")) OR "implement" OR "adopt" OR "incentivi*"
-  OR "energy transition$" OR "renewable transition$" OR "transition* to" OR "incentive$" OR "initiative$"
-  OR ("certificat*" NEAR/2 ("energy" OR "green"))
+  OR "energy transition$" OR "renewable transition$" OR "transition* to" OR ("certificat*" NEAR/2 ("energy" OR "green"))
-  OR "barrier$" OR "obstacle$"
-  OR "policy" OR "policies" OR "legislation" OR "kyoto protocol" OR "strateg*" OR "energy management" OR "energy planning" OR "subsidi*" OR "economic feasibility" OR "economic viability" OR "cost-effectiveness" OR "cost-advantage$" OR "investing" OR "invest" OR "green bond$" OR "climate bond$" OR "feed-in tariff$" OR "market$"
-  OR "upscale" OR "scale-up" OR "commercial development" OR "develop* commercially" OR "commerciali?ation" OR "sustainable development" OR "sustainable energy development" )
+  OR "policy" OR "policies" OR "legislation" OR "kyoto protocol" OR "strateg*" OR "energy management" OR "energy planning" OR "subsidi$e" OR "investing" OR "invest" OR "green bond$" OR "climate bond$" OR "feed-in tariff$" OR "upscale" OR "scale-up" OR "commercial development" OR "develop* commercially" OR "sustainable development" OR "sustainable energy development" )
   NEAR/15